devcode1981/File-Provider-Storage/doc/prepare.md

 1. The current [`gitlab-ce` Ruby version](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/.ruby-version) installed with a Ruby version manager
    ([RVM](https://rvm.io/), [rbenv], [chruby], etc.), **DO NOT** use the system Ruby
+1. Make sure to close and reopen the terminal after installing a Ruby version manager.
 1. Bundler, which you can install with `gem install bundler`
 1. Git version of 2.14.3 or higher
 1. Node 6.x or newer and Yarn 0.17 or newer.
 If your package manager does not